A PROPER SHIRT IS IN THE DETAILS

 COMPLIMENTARY BRASS COLLAR STAYS

 No one wants a curly collar.
-To keep yours perfectly straight, all Tyrwhitt formal shirts come with collar stiffeners, courtesy of the house.
+To keep yours perfectly straight, all Tyrwhitt formal shirts come with collar stays, courtesy of the house.
 The engraved brass adds just that little extra sophistication; a classic Jermyn Street touch.

 TRY IT ON FOR SIZE